digdeeproots/insightloop.digdeeproots.com/README.md

-## Free to Deliver!
+## Delivery Agreement

-We want you to run this workshop for your developers!
 You are free to perform the workshop, as long as:

 1. You don't charge for the workshop.
 2. All the recipients are in the same organization (no public workshops).